 AES award disbursement could be impacted by several factors such as holds, course load, and visa status.
 As it relates to visa status, per IRS Revenue Code 117, visa holders not eligible for work authorization may not receive the cash stipend, as it is considered taxable income.

 To request reinstatement of your scholarship, submit an Appeal for Exception to Policy prior to census day (the 14th day of class) of the current semester.

 AES recipients who enroll in less than 15 unique credit hours must submit an AES Exemption to Hours Request.
 AES scholars must always be enrolled in at least 12 unique credit hours in a semester and be on track for a timely graduation.
+Courses taken for grade replacement do not count towards the unique hour requirement.
 Please note a reduction in credit hours may impact other financial aid.

 No, we do not upgrade AES awards for students who perform well academically at UT Dallas.
 We encourage AES Scholars to seek other scholarship opportunities available at UT Dallas.